rstrotmann/nif/docs/reference/add_covariate.md

-# Attach time-varying covariate
+# Add time-varying covariate

-A time-varying covariate is added as a new field with daily time granularity and carried forward for missing entries.
-The name of the covariate can be specified by 'covariate'.
-By default, it is set to the 'testcd' (without any prefix).
+Add a column to a [nif](nif.md) object representing a time-varying covariate.
+In contrast to observations (see `add_observagtion()`), covariates are not captured as rows of observation events but are attached to the existing observations in a nif object reflecting the status of the covariate at the time of the observations.
+The covariate value is carried forward as needed.

 ## Usage